 There are two color spaces computers use to display images: RGB and CMYK.
 RGB (red, green, blue) is the standard color space for digital devices.
 By default, any image created by a camera or computer is saved in this color profile.

 However, you may have images that are CMYK, a color profile used by printers.
-Before using these images on the web, a program such as Adobe Photoshop can convert the colors to RGB so your images are vivid and bright.
+Before using these images on the web, a program such as Adobe Photoshop can convert the colors to RGB, so your images are vivid and bright online—an essential part of preparing images for web use.

-To convert a CMYK image to RGB, open the image in Adobe Photoshop.
+For CMYK to RGB conversion, open the image in Adobe Photoshop.
 Go to Image on your menu bar, and in the dropdown hover over Mode and select RGB Color.
 This will convert the image to the RGB color space and you may notice some colors are more vibrant.
 Next, go to File then Save As and save the file.
 Be sure to change the file name so you or someone else knows it is a file for digital applications.

-Note: The amount of compression will vary on a number of factors including the original image’s file size and format.
-You can use a free tool such as Imagify to further compress the file size.
+Note: The amount of compression will vary based on several factors including the original image’s file size and format.
+You can use a free tool such as Imagify, or other relevant image compression tools, to further compress the file size.

-There are four major file formats for saving out images and graphics for the web: JPG, PNG, GIF and SVG.
-Each file format has its benefits, drawbacks and intended use case.
+There are six major file formats for saving out images and graphics for the web: JPG, PNG, GIF, SVG, WebP, and AVIF.
+Each file format has its benefits, drawbacks and intended use cases tied to image SEO and performance.

-Your image or graphic should be saved to a particular format based on if it’s a raster or vector.
+Whether your image or graphic is a raster or vector will determine which format its best suited for.
 Raster images are created with pixel-based programs or captured with a camera or scanner.
 These images have a finite number of pixels and can lose quality when scaled larger.

 JPG or JPEG is the most common raster file format for images.